idevanshrai/OCR-Text-Detection/README.md

 # OCR Text Detection using EasyOCR in Google Colab

-This project demonstrates Optical Character Recognition (OCR) using **EasyOCR** in **Google Colab**.
+This project demonstrates Optical Character Recognition (OCR) for static images using **EasyOCR** in **Google Colab**.
 It processes images to extract text and visualize the detected text using OpenCV.

 ## Features
 - Uses **EasyOCR** for text detection.